shiven2001/algo-trading/readme.md

    \_process_data(): Extracts closing prices and computes price differences.
    Uses self.df, which is assumed to be a Pandas DataFrame containing stock price data.

+### Beta Env:
+3. Rewards
+   If the agent executes a trade, the reward is based on the price difference from the last trade:
+   Long position: Reward is the price increase.
+   Short position: Reward is the price decrease.
+   If trade is made, the reward is -0.001.

 ### Seed Purpose

 Use a seed for debugging and hyperparameter tuning.